saifobeidat/saifobeidat.com/content/blog/article.md

 ### The problem

-Not all APIs results are stored in Pinia stores, if that was the case, we can just use the above approach.
+Not all APIs results are stored in Pinia stores, if that was the case, we could just use the above approach.
 The issue we faced that we have Pinia actions that make APIs requests using `$fetch` and return the API result to the Vue component and it stored in it, like the above example.

 The issue here is that the `$fetch` executes twice, once on server and once on client.
 I tried to wrap with `callOnce` like this: